 US acquisition financings may involve one or more loan facilities.
 Loans almost always bear interest at floating rates.
 At a high level, term loan "B" financings can be described as loans provided by institutional lenders or direct lenders to non-investment grade borrowers that require minimal amortisation.
 At a high level, term loan "A" financings can be described as loans provided by traditional banks to both investment grade and non-investment grade borrowers that require more substantial amortisation.
 Loan documents typically include the credit agreement, legal opinions provided by the borrower's counsel, certificates signed by officers of the borrower and, where applicable, guarantee and security documents.
-In transactions where the acquirer has obtained a commitment letter, drafting of the loan documentation will typically commence shortly after the execution of the commitment papers and will be based on the terms set forth therein, and in many cases the loan documentation will be based on a "precedent" loan agreement that was agreed in the commitment papers.
+In transactions where the acquirer has obtained a commitment letter, drafting of the loan documentation will typically commence shortly after the execution of the commitment papers and will be based on the terms set forth therein.

 US acquisition financings may also involve the issuance of debt securities.
 Debt securities may bear interest at fixed or floating rates, though fixed rate securities are more common.
 Debt securities may be convertible into other securities, such as equity.
-The primary documentation for an offering of debt securities includes an offering document provided to potential investors (ie, an offering memorandum or prospectus), a purchase agreement or underwriting agreement, an indenture and notes, as well as, where applicable, guarantee and security documents.
+The primary documentation for an offering of debt securities includes an offering document provided to potential investors (ie, an offering memorandum or prospectus), a purchase agreement or underwriting agreement, an indenture and notes.